Email Leslie

 Many Models, Many Choices

-Since this site is designed specifically to support my courses, most of the plans herein are secondary or are from clinical practice in Communicative Disorders as these majors represent the bulk of my undergraduate student population.
-Lessons in this section include numerous prototypes of plans formulated using only the following models:
+This site was originally designed specifically to support my courses, most of the sample plans that can be viewed through this portal are for secondary teachers or for clinical practice in Communicative Disorders as these majors represented the bulk of my undergraduate student population.
+Lessons in this section include numerous prototypes of plans formulated using only the following 8 models of teaching:

 Current Index of Lesson Plans